senaite/senaite.queue/docs/handling.rst

 When a database transaction commit conflict takes place, the system retries the same transaction up to 3 times as per Zope's default.
-However, if the last transaction cannot be completed, the Queue discards the task as failed, for further re-attempts, up to the value defined in settings as *Maximum retries*.
+However, if the last transaction attempt cannot be completed, the Queue re-queues the task for further attempts, up to the value defined in :ref:`QueueControlPanel`:
+*Maximum retries*.